Hua Yi

-Hua Yi (died late July 311), courtesy name Yanxia, was an official of the Jin dynasty (266–420).
+Hua Yi (Note: Not to be confused with his uncle with a similar-sounding name (華廙), who married a granddaughter of Lu Zhi.) (died late July 311), courtesy name Yanxia, was an official of the Jin dynasty (266–420).
 He was the Inspector of Jiang province and an early adversary to the Prince of Langya and future Emperor Yuan of Jin, Sima Rui.
 Maintaining his loyalty to the imperial court in Luoyang, Hua Yi refused to take any orders from Sima Rui, prompting the prince to send an army to defeat and kill him in 311.

 Life

 Early career

 Hua Yi was a member of the Hua clan of Pingyuan Commandery.
 His great-grandfather, Hua Xin, was a high-ranking minister under the Cao Wei dynasty, while his grandfather, Hua Biao, was a Palace Counsellor and his father, Hua Tan (華澹) was the Intendant of Henan.
 He was famous for his talents from his young age, and praised for his generosity and magnanimity.
 He was first appointed as an Academician before being promoted to a Regular Mounted Attendant.

 When the Prince of Donghai, Sima Yue became Governor of Yan province in 308, Hua Tan was invited to serve as a Chief Clerk of the Detached Staff.
 Afterwards, he was appointed as the General Who Inspires Might and Inspector of Jiang province.
 When the War of the Eight Princes (291–307) was happening, Hua Yi remained strongly adherent to Confucianist ritual etiquette and manners.
 He proposed the creation of the Scholar Libationer office to further promote Confucianism.